-All authentication data and cryptographic keys (e.g. certificates, key pairs, symmetric keys, passwords) in Software and Hardware Deliverables shall be modifiable by the Purchaser and protected according to state-of-art.
+All authentication data and cryptographic keys (e.g. certificates, key pairs, symmetric keys, passwords) in Software, Hardware and Customer Equipment Deliverables shall be modifiable by the Purchaser and protected according to state-of-art.
 For authentication data and cryptographic keys that are not modifiable by the Purchaser, Supplier shall provide a list of such data and their purpose to the Purchaser.
-For XaaS/Cloud Services, this requirement applies only to authentication data used by the Purchaser for protecting its data.
+For XaaS/Cloud Services, this requirement applies only to authentication data used by the Purchaser for protecting its data including administrative accounts.